 Cloudflare’s APO is built with a mechanism where it is most effective by serving your entire site on its edge network in conjunction to caching third-party fonts.
 As a result, TTFB significantly improves, and so does FCP (first contentful paint) and Speed index.

 Caching third-party fonts eliminates extra requests that would need to leave Cloudflare.
-Fonts can render-blocking; but, putting it all on Cloudflare can increase paint rates.
+Fonts can be render-blocking; but, putting it all on Cloudflare can increase paint rates.

 This service can also work with websites serving dynamic content.